steven851007/ios-lead-essentials-ui-design-patterns-challenge-public/README.md

 1) Display an error message to the customer when the app fails to load the feed.

 2) The error message must be localized in **at least** 4 languages.

 	- The challenge project comes with three supported languages: English, Portuguese, and Greek.

-	- The MVC solution contains the error message translated in the given supported languages.
-You can reuse those messages in your MVVM and MVP solutions, but you need to **add at least one extra language** of your choice (tip: use Google Translate if needed).
+	- The MVC solution contains the error message translated in the 3 given supported languages.
+You should reuse those messages in your MVVM and MVP solutions.

+	- You need to **add one extra language** of your choice to all 4 modules (MVC, MVVM, MVP, and the main `Feed iOS App` module)

+		- Tip: use Google Translate if needed

+	- When adding a new localization to the project, make sure to select all resource files for all 4 modules.

 3) The customer should be able to tap to dismiss the error message.

-4) The layout should match the MVC guide and support Dark Mode.

-	- The challenge project comes with automated snapshot tests to validate the layout is pixel-perfect in Light and Dark Mode.

-	- Uncomment and run one test at a time.
-All snapshot tests must pass before you submit the pull request.

 5) Write tests to validate your implementation, including dismiss on tap (aim to write the test first!).